cakephp/authorization/docs/Policies.md

 ```

-### Policy Preconditions
+### Policy Pre-conditions

 In some policies you may wish to apply common checks across all operations in
 a policy.
 This is useful when you need to deny all actions to the provided
 resource.
-To use preconditions you need to implement the `BeforePolicyInterface`
+To use pre-conditions you need to implement the `BeforePolicyInterface`
 in your policy:

 ```php